nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `CLIENT_INDEX` refers to the index number shown in the displayed client list and must be a positive integer starting from 1.
 * A client **name** cannot be empty.
 * A client must have at least **either** **one phone number** or **one email address**.
+* Editing a client's tag will remove all existing tags and replace with the newly updated tags.
 </box>

 <box type="tip" seamless>